Skip to main content

 • Default value: 1000

-• Check Machine Status (sec): Defines in seconds how frequently SMANetCom requests machine status (known as a TX4 message) from the LSAM.
+• Check Machine Status (sec): Defines in seconds how frequently SMANetCom requests machine status (TX4 messages) from the agent.

 • Valid values range from 60 to 300 seconds.